-- If you’re not a fan of spice, then I would drop the red chillies down to just half a tablespoon.
-I did find that 1 Tbsp. had a little bit of a bite but was still quite mild.
-If you love spicy food, then you could try upping the amount of chillies to two tablespoons or more.
+- If you’re not a fan of spice, then I would drop the red chilies down to just half a tablespoon.
+I did find that one tablespoon had a little bit of a bite but was still quite mild.
+If you love spicy food, then you could try upping the number of chilies to two tablespoons or more.

 - It’s important to remember a lot of beans such as kidney beans are legumes thus considered not paleo friendly.
-To replace the beans, I used large diced carrots but you can basically use anything you like or simply not replace them at all.
+To replace the beans, I used large diced carrots, but you can use anything you like or simply not replace them at all.

 I hope this paleo chili con carne comes out as great for you as it did for me.
 If you have any feedback or a variation that you would love to share, then please don’t hesitate to leave a comment below.